abhishek0010/Building-a-Structured-Transparent-and-Well-Documented-AI-Team/meet-the-team/code.md

 - Analyze existing patterns before changing them; preserve intent and contracts.
 - Produce minimal, reviewable diffs with clear structure and comments only where necessary.
 - Design and run (or specify) appropriate tests and validations for complex changes.
-- Respect one-tool-per-message and scoped-edit contracts in compatible runtimes.
+- Respect atomic execution and scoped-edit contracts in compatible runtimes.
 - Emit precise, boomerang-style summaries describing:
   - rationale,
   - files touched,